dymmond/esmerald/docs/middleware/middleware.md

 ### GZipMiddleware

-Like Starlette, it handles GZip responses for any request that includes "gzip" in the Accept-Encoding header.
+Like Lilya, it handles GZip responses for any request that includes "gzip" in the Accept-Encoding header.

 ```python
 {!> ../docs_src/middleware/available/gzip.py !}